What is the Meaning of Vietnam?

 4. Conclusion

-If you just want to get quickly understand the meaning of the national title, please read the 1st and 4th sections.
-If you want to dig deeper, please follow the article order from top to bottom to get a full view.
+If you want to understand the meaning of the national title quickly, please read the 1st and 4th sections.
+If you like to dig deeper, please follow the article order from top to bottom to get a full view.

 1. Meaning of the national name

 1.1.
-Vietnam means the Vietnamese in the South.
+Vietnam means the Vietnamese in the Southern Land

 This explanation is widely accepted and used when talking about the national name of Vietnam.
 Accordingly, “Viet” refers to the entire collection of 54 ethnic groups living in the territory.
 In particular, the Kinh group accounts for the majority, so this group is also called the Viet ethnic group.
-“Nam” is understood as the southern land, located in the South.
+“Nam” is understood as the southern land.

-Therefore, when combining these two words, Vietnam has the meaning: The Vietnamese people have settled and lived in the southern land.
+Therefore, when combining these two words, Vietnam has the same meaning: The Vietnamese have settled and lived in the southern land.

-Currently, there are some other debates about the meaning of the country’s national name.
+There are other debates about the meaning of the country’s national name.

-Vietnam means unity which is compounded by two words “Viet Thuong” and “An Nam”.
+Vietnam means unity, compounded by two words: “Viet Thuong” and “An Nam.”

-Viet Thuong refers to an ethnic group or a small country located in the southern part of China.
-Viet Thuong does not have many historical records, and its explanations are vague and unclear.
+Viet Thuong refers to an ethnic group or a small country in the southern part of China.
+It does not have many historical records, and its explanations are vague and unclear.

-Nam is taken from the word “An Nam” or “Annam”.
-Annam refers to a peaceful land in the south of China.
-Under the feudal period, the French called the central region of Vietnam Annam, ruled by the Nguyen Dynasty.
+Nam is taken from the words “An Nam” or “Annam.”
+Annam refers to a peaceful land in the southern area of China.
+During the feudal period, the French called the central region of Vietnam Annam, ruled by the Nguyen Dynasty.

-Many people think that this is a mechanical explanation, lacking any factual basis.
-Therefore, they disagree with this explaining method.
+Many think this is a mechanical explanation, lacking any factual basis.
+Therefore, plenty of people have differing views on this method of explanation.

-In the framework of this article, we tell that idea for reference.
+In the framework of this article, we use that idea for reference.
 For the editor, we favor the explanation of the first opinion.

-Attentively, the Vietnamese do not accept the name “Annam”.
-It’s because, from a cultural and historical point of view, this name suggests a bad meaning and needs to be removed.[6]
+Attentively, the Vietnamese do not accept the name “Annam.”
+It’s because, from a cultural and historical point of view, this name suggests a lousy meaning and needs to be removed.[6]

 The national title “Vietnam” was officially used in 1804 under King Gia Long (1802-1820) of the feudal Nguyen Dynasty (1802-1945).

-Since then, this national name had been quickly admitted in official documents and became the standard name in international trade and relationship activities.
+Since then, this national name has been quickly admitted in official documents and has become the standard name in international trade and relationship activities.
 The establishment of the Vietnamese national title shows the autonomy and independence of the country.

 However, before that, the word “Viet Nam” appeared in some historical documents of the country:

-• In the 15th century, Nguyen Trai’s book “Du Dia Chi” mentioned “Viet Nam” [1], further confirming that this important national title was known.
+• In the 15th century, Nguyen Trai’s book “Du Dia Chi” mentioned “Viet Nam” [1], further confirming that this crucial national title was known.

-• In the 16th and 17th centuries, the two words “Viet Nam” were also found on the inscriptions in ancient Vietnamese temples, including Bao Lam pagoda (1558) in Hai Duong, Cam Lo pagoda stele (1590) in Hanoi, Phuc Thanh pagoda stele ( 1664) in Bac Ninh [1,3].
-Again further confirm the use of this national name.
+• In the 16th and 17th centuries, the two words “Viet Nam” were also found on the inscriptions in ancient Vietnamese temples, including Bao Lam pagoda (1558) in Hai Duong, Cam Lo pagoda stele (1590) in Hanoi, and Phuc Thanh pagoda stele ( 1664) in Bac Ninh [1,3].
+Again, this further confirms the use of this national name.

-From the late 19th century and early 20th century, the name “Vietnam” appeared more in documents and the names of political organizations.
+From the late 19th century to the early 20th century, the name “Vietnam” appeared more frequently in documents and the names of political organizations.

-On September 2, 1945, this country’s name officially appeared in President Ho Chi Minh’s declaration of independence: The Democratic Republic of Vietnam (Việt Nam Dân chủ cộng hòa).
+On September 2nd, 1945, the country’s name officially appeared in President Ho Chi Minh’s declaration of independence: the Democratic Republic of Vietnam (Việt Nam Dân chủ cộng hòa).

-In 1976, at the first session of the 6th National Assembly, it was decided to change the name of the country to The Socialist Republic of Vietnam.
+In 1976, at the first session of the 6th National Assembly, it was decided to change the country’s name to The Socialist Republic of Vietnam.
 [3]

-The short name “Vietnam” or “Viet Nam” is still commonly used by the public to nowadays.
+The short name “Vietnam” or “Viet Nam” is still commonly used by the public nowadays.

 3. The different names of Vietnam in history

-Over thousands of years of development of the country, the country’s national name has many changes.
-The following is a list of its names with the same period in which it appeared for comparison.
+Over thousands of years of development, the country’s national name has changed many times.
+The following is a list of its names with the same period for comparison.

 • Van Lang – Hung Vuong King (7th – 2nd century BC)